Visa Application Channels

 General Rules for Digital and Printed

-- Must be taken within the last month - New photos are needed for each passport, even if your appearance hasn’t changed - Your application will be delayed if photos do not meet the rules - Assistance is available for disabled applicants
+• Photos must be taken within the last one month. • New photos are required for every visa application, even if your appearance has not changed. • Applications may be delayed if photos do not meet the specified requirements. • Assistance is available for applicants with disabilities, if required.

 Size Printed Photos